ryandotclair/msft-job-checker/README.md

 # Default Behavior
 - 3 Files get generated from this script:
-  - `jobs.txt` holds the "last run" and is used to compare against the newest job grab
+  - `jobs.txt` holds the "previous run" and is used to compare against the newest job grab
-  - `jobs.new.txt` hold the latest job listing.
-If there's a job in this file that's not in the jobs.txt file, then that job's URL gets pushed to your phone
+  - `jobs.new.txt` holds the latest job listing.
+If there's a job in this file that's not in the jobs.txt file, then that job's URL gets pushed to your phone.
+If a job gets "dropped", it will be noted in the log file but you will not get notified of it.
   - `jobs.log` stores all the logs, and should automatically get pruned if it exceeds 1MB
 - Out of the box this checks for all jobs in the US that are 100% remote and are full time.
 Lines 38 and 82 in job.py is where you can adjust those specific filters, but I reccomend tweaking `hr_levels` and `exclude_titles` first.
 - On the first run (or when `jobs.txt` doesn't exist), no alert is sent.
 It's the following runs, when there's a new job posting, that it will alert you.
 You can check `jobs.txt` file to see all the current jobs out there that meet the criteria.